The Transfagarasan road is one of the most popular destinations in Romania for either drivers or cyclists.

 The tunnel road, electrically lighted and naturally ventilated, passes under the ridge of the Fagaras Mountains.
 It comes out near the Balea glacial lake , at the highest altitude of the Transfagarasan, 2042 m.

 Balea Lake is the largest glacial lake in Fagaras, having a length of 360 m and a maximum depth of 11 m.
 The area around the lake was declared scientific reservation.
 On a small peninsula of the lake there is the Chalet Bâlea.
 Around the lake there are several chalets including the building of the Mountain Rescue Service.
-As well a large number of booths with food and souvenirs are found here.
+Also, a large number of booths with food and souvenirs are found here.

 Being the most popular place on the Transfagarasan, it is also the most crowded.
 The lake is very frequented by tourists, creating even car traffic jams in the tunnel.